ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * "token_series_id" - This new parameter is defined in {{I-D.ietf-ace-workflow-and-params}}, as intended to be used in the access token request/response exchange between C and the AS.

   This parameter is meant to specify the unique identifier of a token series.
-A new, corresponding claim to include into access tokens is also defined in {{I-D.ietf-ace-workflow-and-params}}.
+A new, corresponding claim to include in access tokens is also defined in {{I-D.ietf-ace-workflow-and-params}}.

 At a high-level, the above can enable the dynamic update of access rights as follows: